nuuuwan/news_lk3_data/README.md

 The decision was taken after taking into account the alarming rise in organized crimes in the Western and Southern provinces over the past few weeks.

-The police chief said each of these teams, which would be dispatched starting Tuesday (March 19), will comprise nine personnel including one Crimes Division OIC, four intelligence officers and two Special Task Force (STF) officers.
+The police chief said each of these teams, which would be dispatched starting Tuesday (March 19), will comprise of nine personnel including one Crimes OIC, four intelligence officers and two Special Task Force (STF) personnel.

 ◼️